-There are appended to this Official Statement (i) summaries of the 1974 Agreement and the proposed Supplemental Agreement, (ii) the financial statements of the Authority for the fiscal years ended June 30, 2003 and June 30, 2002, together with the independent accountants' report of Ernst & Young LLP, San Juan, Puerto Rico, (iii) a letter from the Authority's Consulting Engineers, Washington Group International, Inc., regarding its opinion as to certain engineering matters in this Official Statement, (iv) the proposed forms of opinions of Squire, Sanders & Dempsey L.L.P., Bond Counsel, (v) a specimen of the CIFGNA insurance policy, (vi) a specimen of the FGIC insurance policy, and (vii) a specimen of the XLCA insurance policy.
+There are appended to this Official Statement (i) summaries of the 1974 Agreement and the proposed Supplemental Agreement, (ii) the financial statements of the Authority for the fiscal years ended June 30, 2004 and June 30, 2003, together with the independent accountants' report of Ernst & Young LLP, San Juan, Puerto Rico, (iii) a letter from the Authority's Consulting Engineers, Washington Group International, Inc., regarding its opinion as to certain engineering matters in this Official Statement, (iv) the proposed form of opinion of Squire, Sanders & Dempsey L.L.P., Bond Counsel, (v) a specimen of the CIFGNA insurance policy, (vii) a specimen of the FSA insurance policy, (viii) a specimen of the MBIA insurance policy and (ix) a specimen of the XLCA insurance policy.

-The information set forth in this Official Statement, except for certain information on the page following the inside cover page, the information appearing in Underwriting, Material Relationships, Appendices III through VII, and the information pertaining to DTC, CIFGNA, FGIC and XLCA, was supplied by the Authority.
-The information pertaining to DTC, CIFGNA, FGIC and XLCA was supplied by DTC, CIFGNA, FGIC and XLCA, respectively.
+The information set forth in this Official Statement, except for certain information on the page following the inside cover page and the information appearing in Underwriting, Material Relationships, Appendices III through IX, and the information pertaining to DTC, CIFGNA, FGIC, FSA, MBIA and XLCA, was supplied by the Authority.
+The information pertaining to DTC, CIFGNA, FGIC, FSA, MBIA and XLCA was supplied by DTC, CIFGNA, FGIC, FSA, MBIA and XLCA, respectively.

-This Official Statement will be filed with the repository established by the MSRB and each NRMSIR.
+This Official Statement will be filed with the repository established by the MSRB and each NRMSIR